-Thirty years ago, Augusto Odone's son, Lorenzo, was diagnosed with adrenoleukodystrophy (ALD).
-It was then a little-known disease, and the diagnosis came with advice for families to simply try to make their child's last days as comfortable as possible.
+Thirty years ago, when Augusto Odone's son, Lorenzo, was diagnosed with adrenoleukodystrophy (ALD), little was known about the disease.
+The diagnosis came with the advice to try to make their child's last days as comfortable as possible.

-In memory of Augusto Odone , who died this week, and his son Lorenzo, who died in 2008, we are sharing their story, along with other ways that families have approached coping with a child's devastating diagnosis.
+In memory of Augusto Odone, who died Oct.
+24, 2013, and his son Lorenzo, who died May 30, 2008, we are sharing their story, along with other ways that families have approached coping with a child's devastating diagnosis.
 With diseases ranging from ALD to cancer to progeria and other severe illnesses, these children have the odds stacked against them.
 But their strength and determination, as well as that of their parents and siblings, bring hope.
 We wish for a miracle cure for each and every one of them.

 Laura King Edwards has participated in the annual Thunder Road Half-Marathon since 2009.
 But this year’s race is going to be different for the avid runner – she’s going to run it blindfolded.
 Edwards, of south Charlotte, will run the course without the advantage of sight to honor those who’ve fought or are fighting rare diseases.
 She also hopes to raise funds for gene therapy research at the University of North Carolina at Chapel Hill, as well as increase awareness of different rare diseases.
 But her efforts are fueled by something more personal than all that.
 Edwards’ 15-year-old sister, Taylor, was diagnosed in 2006 with Batten disease – a rare, fatal childhood illness.